What Is Computer-Aided Design (CAD) Software? Use Cases, Pros And Cons

 A Brief History Of CAD And How It Has Changed

-The concept of CAD initially emerged in 1957 with the arrival of PRONTO, which was invented by Patrick Hanratty.
+- The concept of CAD initially emerged in 1957 with the arrival of PRONTO (Program for Numerical Tooling Operations), which was invented by Patrick Hanratty.

-Two decades later in the 1980s, the first CAD software with 2D design followed by parametric 3D design were introduced.
+- Two decades later in the 1980s, the first CAD software with 2D design, followed by parametric 3D design, was introduced.

-Eventually, CAD became more accessible and affordable, and advanced enough to be used in engineering applications.
-It then went on to become immensely popular in the construction industry as it still is today.
+- Eventually, CAD became more accessible and affordable, and advanced enough to be used in engineering applications.
+It then went on to become immensely popular in the construction industry.

 Who Is CAD Used By?